The First Blast of the Trumpet Against the Monstruous Regiment of Women

 The First Blast of the Trumpet Against the Monstruous Regiment of Women is a polemical work by the Scottish reformer John Knox, published in 1558.
 It attacks female monarchs, arguing that rule by women is contrary to the Bible.

+Title

+Two archaic terms are in the title: monstruous is from Latin mōnstruōsus and means "unnatural, misshapen, grotesque," similar to modern "monstrous;" many later editions change the word to "Monstrous."
+The term "regiment of women" does not refer to a military-style regiment of women, but means "rule by women" (Late Latin regimentum, "direction for government").